 Limitation of Liability: Students and parents/legal guardians are responsible for their use of PowerSchool.
 APA and its staff make no guarantees that PowerSchool will be error-free or without defect.
 APA will not be responsible or liable for any damage a student or parent/legal guardian may suffer as a consequence of using PowerSchool or information through PowerSchool.
 APA reserves the right to revise this policy at any time, with or without notice and for any reason APA deems appropriate.

 TRANSPORTATION

 APA offers limited transportation services to parents/legal guardians.
-For more information please check the transportation page on the school website.
-You may also contact the school office at (910) 839-0012.
+For information regarding bus routes and bus rules, please check the transportation page on the school website.
+You may also contact the school office.